 Accessibility specialists collaborate with faculty, providing guidance to students in the areas of:

 - Finding mentoring and support opportunities.

-Disability Resources welcomes each student by providing an open academic environment that facilitates academic excellence.
+Accessibility Resources welcomes each student by providing an open academic environment that facilitates academic excellence.

 Transitional Scholars Program